QuantConnect/Documentation/03-Algorithm-Reference/09-indicators.rst

 The indicator resolution can be different from the resolution of your securities data.
 However, the resolution of the indicator should be equal to or higher than the resolution of your security.
 In most cases, this usage should be in the Initialize method.
 If you call this method several times, it will create a new indicator that is not ready to use.

-To retrieve the numerical value of any indicator, you can use the :code:`Current.Value` attribute of the indicator.
+To retrieve the numerical value of any indicator, you can use the ``Current.Value`` attribute of the indicator.

 .. tabs::